Milka Duno

-Milka Duno (born April 22, 1972) is a Venezuelan former race car driver who competed in the IndyCar Series and ARCA Racing Series.
+Milka Beatriz Duno-Olivero (born April 22, 1972) is a Venezuelan real estate agent and former race car driver who competed in the IndyCar Series and ARCA Racing Series.
 She is best known for holding the record of highest finish for a female driver in the 24 Hours of Daytona.
 She entered the NASCAR Nationwide Series in 2014.

-Her racing career is unusual because of her late start.
+Duno's racing career is unusual because of her late start.
 She was introduced to the sport when she was invited to a driving clinic by a car club in Venezuela and did not start racing until she was 24.
 Prior to racing, her background was primarily academic.
 Duno holds master's degrees in organizational development, naval architecture, maritime business, and marine biology, and she has prior experience working as a naval engineer.